Exlll/ConfigLib/README.md

 ##### Saving and loading a configuration
 Instances of your configuration class have a `load`, `save` and `loadAndSave` method:
+- `load` reads the configuration file and updates the field values of your instance.
-- `save` dumps all fields which are not `final`, `static` or `transient` to a configuration file.
+- `save` dumps all field names and values to a configuration file.
 If the file exists, it is overridden; otherwise, it is created.
-- `load` reads the configuration file and updates the instance's field values.
-- `loadAndSave` loads the configuration file and then calls `save` to update the file.
-If the file doesn't exist, it is saved.
+- `loadAndSave` first calls `load` and then `save`, which is useful when you have added or removed fields from the class or you simply don't know if the configuration file exists.

 ##### Adding and removing fields
 In order to add or to remove fields, you just need to add them to or remove them from your configuration class.
-The next time `save` or `loadAndSave` is called, changes are saved to the configuration file.
+The changes are saved to the configuration file the next time `save` or `loadAndSave` is called.

 ##### Comments
 By using the `@Comment` annotation, you can add comments to your configuration file.
 The